Nungar Creek trail head around 550 metres north of the old Kiandra Courthouse site along the Snowy Mountains Highway, NSW

 The trip from Canberra to the trail head in Kiandra can be on a dirt road through the bottom of Namadgi National Park along the Old Boboyan Road.
 The main drawback with that route is the number of kangaroos and wallabies you will come across so its best done in full daylight hours.

-We arrived at the old Kiandra Courthouse around 7:15am and made use of the toilet facilities (no toilet paper) before driving the 550 metres further down the road to the start of the walk on the Nungar Creek trail head.
-Given I was planing on doing three consecutive days of over 35 km in length, I had taped my feet and was most annoyed to discover I had a water crossing, the Eucambene River within 500 metres of starting the walk!
+We arrived at the old Kiandra Courthouse precinct (destroyed in the fires) around 7:15am and made use of the toilet facilities (no toilet paper) before driving the 550 metres further down the road to the start of the walk on the Nungar Creek trail head.
+Given I was planing on doing three consecutive days of over 35 km in length, I had taped my feet and was most annoyed to discover I had a water crossing, the Eucambene River, within 500 metres of starting the walk!
 I knew the crossing was there but expected to be able to rock hop my way across.
 Instead I had to remove my boots and wade slowly across 40 cm of water.
 After spending some time drying off my feet it was up the hill before levelling out.
 Just after crossing the Eucambene River, I came across the first of the more than 150 wild horses I would encounter in the first two days of the trip.
 They came within about 100 metres of me to check me out before bolting off across the trail, paralleling me for a few kilometres.

 While I have done plenty of hikes within the Kosciuszko National Park, this was an area unfamiliar to me.
 The first day consisted of traveling along management trail through open grassland and low open forest.
 I do love this part of Australia!
 On day one I also learnt that the biggest obstacle was the horse manure and after coming back home, I found out that stallions mark their territory by leaving manure in piles.
 It was almost like someone had come and shovelled the manure into piles.
 I spent much of the first two days avoiding the piles as best that I could.